SugandhaAgrawal/openwhisk-workshops/bootcamp/ex1 - creating and invoking actions/README.md

 4. Run the following command to get your last activation result.

 ```
-$ ibmcloud wsk activation result --last
+$ ibmcloud fn activation result --last
 {
     "payload": "Hello world"
 }
 ```

-Note that you should not use an activation ID with the flag `--last`.
+Note that you should/need not use an activation ID with the flag `--last`.

 5. If you forget to record the activation ID, you can get a list of activations ordered from the most recent to the oldest.
 Run the following command to get a list of your activations:

 ```
-$ ibmcloud wsk activation list
+$ ibmcloud fn activation list
 activations
 44794bd6aab74415b4e42a308d880e5b         hello
 6bf1f670ee614a7eb5af3c9fde813043         hello